arturmarc/fluid-flexbox/README.md

 );
 ```

+Deep nesting:\
-Deep nesting - changing elements one by one, to replace them text labels with icons.
+This example demonstrates how elements can be changed one by one to replace text labels with icons.

 <img src="/public/images/DeepNestingExample.gif" style="height: 8rem" alt="Deep nesting demo gif" />